mongodb/mongo-c-driver/CONTRIBUTING.md

 This can be useful in debugging a specific test case in a spec test file with multiple tests.

+To test with a declared API version, you can pass the API version using an environment variable:

+* `MONGODB_API_VERSION=<string>`

+This will ensure that all tests declare the indicated API version when connecting to a server.

 All tests should pass before submitting a patch.

 ## Configuring the test runner